 Rebecca has 17 years experience in all areas of disability service provision.
 She has a strong commercial focus with expertise in financial and quality systems, service delivery, partnerships and communications.
 Rebecca has a passion for meaningful connection with people with disability and their families and an ability to address barriers to engagement through genuine care and innovation.
 Rebecca has a knack of understanding the organisational implications from all perspectives and can filter and translate this to the people around her.

-These are 2 separate workshops.
+These are 3 seperate Online Workshops via Zoom.
 Expect very interactive, practical presentations with plenty of time for questions and applying the material.

 Yes!
 Zoom can accommodate either so just let us know your preference when you register.